IBM/maximo-labs/MkDocs/monitor_live_demo_asset/docs/prereqs.md

 # Pre-Requisite Instructions

-Here are the required pre-requisites for the Maximo Template exercises.
+Here are the required pre-requisites for the Maximo Monitor Live Demo Asset lab.

 !!! attention
-    This lab requires Maximo Application Suite X.X or later.</br>
+    This lab requires Maximo Application Suite 8.10 or later.</br>
     MAS application entitlement must be `Limited` or higher.

 # All Exercises

+## Hardware

 All Exercises require that you have:

+1. A Raspberry Pi (Have been tested withat least: Pi 3 Model B)
+2. An attached SenseHAT
+3. A fast SD Card of at least 16GB
+4. A Raspberry Pi Power supply
+5. An optional case where there is room to the Raspberry Pi with a mounted SenseHAT

+## Software

+All Exercises require that you have:

 1. A computer with a Chrome browser and internet connectivity.

-2. User access to a Maximo Application Suite environment.<br>
+2. User access to a Maximo Application Suite environment.
 Your Exercise facilitator should have provided you with the information on yuor access.
 3. An IBM ID.
 If you don't have an IBM ID you can get one [here](https://www.ibm.com/account/reg/signup?):<br>
 o Click `Login to MY IBM` button<br>
 o Click `Create an IBM ID` link
 4. Test your access to the Maximo Application Suite environment.

-# Exercise 1 (If needed)

-< Describe what is needed for Execise 1 >

-# Exercise 2 (If needed)

-< Describe what is needed for Execise 2 >